rafalwoycicki/TCGA_Pipeline/README.md

 The attched "expression_matrix.txt" file consist of expression of genes in specific TGCA samples ("TCGA-A7-A13D-01A-13R-A12P-07" and "TCGA-E9-A1RH-11A-34R-A169-07" from TCGA-BRCA dataset.) found by mapping sgRNAs to human genome GRCh38 with Ensembl annotation v.
 109.

 In requested step of comparison between sgRNA fasta names and genes to which these sgRNAs were mapped, I did not make any filtering, for the expression matrix I have taken all the genes to which sgRNA mapped.
 This could reveal possible off target effects.
 See file "compared_genes.txt".
+The file contains 3 columns: 1st: Original FASTA file gene name of the sgRNA, 2nd: Gene name of the gene to which sgRNA was mapped, 3rd: Ensembl ID of the gene to which sgRNA was mapped.

 Results from running the nexflow pipeline will be saved to the "results" directory.